pree-dew/opentelemetry-collector-recipes/rename_metric_labels/README.md

 - Rename metric labels for certain metric names.

 ### Solution:
-- Use `filter` processor of otel-collector
+- Use `metricstransform` processor of otel-collector
-- Identify correct log statements using regex on all service name and body.
+- Specify the rule for label update

 ### To run